What is the application deadline?

 Yes.
 Credit is granted based on your individual scores.
 Oregon State also offers a special scholarship for students completing the IB Diploma.

 A partial high school transcript is one that is submitted for evaluation before a student has completed high school.
 Typically, this will include progress up through a student’s seventh semester in high school.
 We ask that all admitted students that plan to attend Oregon State submit a final transcript after they have graduated.

 How do I know if my student is a transfer student?

 If you have completed high school and have attended another college or university, then you are considered a transfer student.
-To learn more about the admissions requirements for transfer students, please click here.
+To learn more about the admission requirements for transfer students, please visit the transfer students requirements page.